Looking after our beaches

 The Waikanae Scientific Reserve includes the sandspit at the mouth of the Waikanae River; the reserve is controlled by the Department of Conservation under the Waikanae Scientific Reserve Bylaws 1994.

 This is a vulnerable ecosystem year round.
-During July through to late January, banded and New Zealand dotterels nest and breed on the sandspit.
+During July through to late January, banded and New Zealand dotterels nest and breed on the sandspit, and in our local dunes.
 These nests are hard to spot, easy to damage, and eggs and chicks are especially vulnerable.
+The Department of Conservation estimates there are only about tūturiwhatu (New Zealand dotterel) 2500 left in the whole country.

 Banded dotterels have a conservation status of Nationally Vulnerable, which means they are facing extinction in the medium term; we can all help to protect them.